underpostnet/engine/src/client/public/nexodev/docs/references/Observability and Events.md

 Alertmanager never sends resolution notices to it.
 The dispatcher acts, and a resolution notice would ask it to act again on a condition that has already cleared.

 **Authentication.** The webhook triggers root-equivalent remediation on the edge, so it is never provisioned without a bearer token.
-The token is minted on first provisioning into the underpost root env store (`UNDERPOST_EVENT_TOKEN`) — the same store `sshRemoteRunner` reads its SSH credentials from — and projected into the cluster as the `alertmanager-webhook` Secret, which Alertmanager reads with `credentials_file`.
+The token is minted on first provisioning into the host configuration store (`UNDERPOST_EVENT_TOKEN`) — the same store `sshRemoteRunner` reads its SSH credentials from — and projected into the cluster as the `alertmanager-webhook` Secret, which Alertmanager reads with `credentials_file`.
 It is a Secret rather than a field in the ConfigMap so it never appears in a `kubectl get -o yaml` dump.

 **Notification.** After each dispatch the outcome goes to every route the event declares in [`conf.event.json`](#notifications).
 A failing handler is reported through those routes rather than thrown — an unhandled rejection in the receiver would silence every later alert.